bhaupupu/devception/README.md

-# CodeCrew
+# Devception

 A real-time multiplayer coding game for programmers — combining collaborative code editing with social deduction mechanics inspired by Among Us.
 Work together to fix a shared codebase, complete tasks, and root out the hidden imposter before time runs out.

 ---

-## What is CodeCrew?
+## What is Devception?

-CodeCrew puts 4–8 players in a shared coding environment.
+Devception puts 4–8 players in a shared coding environment.
 Most players are **Good Coders** — they must collaboratively solve a complex coding problem and complete individual mini-tasks.
 Hidden among them are **Imposters** who try to sabotage progress through bug injection, screen blurring, and misleading hints — all while pretending to help.

 When things get suspicious, any player can call an **Emergency Meeting** to discuss and vote out the imposter.
 The game ends when the code is complete, the imposter is voted out, or time expires.